rgl/example-dotnet-source-link/README.md

         static void Main(string[] args)
         {
             Console.WriteLine(Greeter.Greet("World"));
+            Console.WriteLine("NB");
             Console.WriteLine("NB check whether the PDB was used in the following exception stack trace.");
-            Console.WriteLine("NB each stack trace line must have a file name and line number.");
+            Console.WriteLine("NB each stack trace line must have a deterministic file name and line number.");
+            Console.WriteLine("NB the path is only deterministic when building in CI (where the CI environment variable exists).");
+            Console.WriteLine("NB the stack trace should look something like:");
+            Console.WriteLine("NB   Unhandled exception.
+System.ArgumentNullException: Value cannot be null.
+(Parameter 'name')");
+            Console.WriteLine("NB      at ExampleLibrary.Greeter.Greet(String name) in /_/ExampleLibrary/Greeter.cs:line 14");
+            Console.WriteLine("NB      at ExampleApplication.Program.Main(String[] args) in /_/ExampleApplication/Program.cs:line 20");
+            Console.WriteLine("NB");
             Console.WriteLine(Greeter.Greet(null)); // with null it will throw an exception to check whether the stack traces are ok.
         }
     }